LIVING AT HELENA COURT, HIGHLANDS GARDENS

 "Maintenance" includes routine items like cleaning and gardening and repairs in general as well as the improvements necessary to restore the property and bring it up to date with modern conditions and reasonable quality of life expectations.

-Multi-year maintenance plans of up to five years' duration reflect the building's maintenance cycle, whose biggest items are external maintenance and decoration.
-These works are phased across the front, side and rear elevations plus sections of the roof and chimneys; no five-year period will, or should, be free of them.
-The second biggest regular item is decoration of the common ways inside Helena Court, together with replacement of carpets or flooring when necessary.
-Workplans are reviewed by the board across the year; they include irregular as well as lesser works that are also to be implemented.
+Workplans of up to five years' duration reflect the building's maintenance cycle, whose biggest items are external repairs and decoration.
+These works are phased across the front, side and rear elevations and by sections of the roof and chimneys; no five-year period can afford to go by without these works being done, given weather damage etc. The second biggest regular item is decoration of the common ways inside Helena Court, together with replacement of carpets or flooring when necessary.